 Personal Computer Security Basics

-Beginner's computer security course for small office or home users.
-Learn to stop hackers, worms, viruses, spyware, web bugs and identity theft.
-Learn vulnerabilities found in web browsers, e-mail and operating systems.
-Protect against online purchase dangers, install firewalls, manage cookies, restrict ports, analyze log files, evaluate wireless networks and examine encryption.
+This is a beginner's computer security course for small office or home users.
+Students will learn to stop hackers, worms, viruses, spyware, web bugs, identity theft, and other cyber threats.
+Vulnerabilities found in web browsers, e-mail, and operating systems will also be learned, along with how to protect against online purchase dangers, install firewalls, manage cookies, restrict ports, evaluate wireless networks, and examine encryption.
+The course includes numerous hands-on exercises to demonstrate security concepts.
+This noncredit, tuition-free course will be completed in the same class as CIS D108. students covering the same course content.

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.